satreeby/ns_fps/hardware/README.md

-The code will coming soon.
+The code is coming soon.